tintinweb/vscode-interactive-graphviz/README.md

 ![vscode-graphviz-interactive-cmd](https://user-images.githubusercontent.com/2865694/57646538-17cd9e00-75c1-11e9-8aee-08c13394a32c.gif)

-* preview dot/Graphviz source.
+* Preview dot/Graphviz source.
-* updates preview as you type.
+* Updates preview as you type.
-* interactive edge tracking.
+* Interactive edge tracking. click on a node to highlight incoming and outgoing edges.
-* export the graph as `svg` or `dot`.
+* Export the graph as `svg` or `dot`.
-* developers: you can pass a callback function that receives the webPanel when executing this extensions command.
+* Developers: you can pass a callback function that receives the webPanel when executing the preview command.
 This allows you to override functionality that is provided by the webPanel like handlers for click/dblClick events.

 ## Developer Notes

+**Note**:❗v0.0.7 introduced a breaking change: the render command was renamed from `interactive-graphviz.preview.beside` to `graphviz-interactive-preview.preview.beside`

 ### Interact with this extension